Update: A full and detailed Nikon 1 V1 Review has been posted.

 First of all, the Nikon 1 system is not as bad as I thought it would be.
 When compared to the competition, and I am simultaneously shooting with the Sony NEX-5n and Olympus E-PL3 (Samsung NX200 is on the way), the Nikon 1 cameras actually perform really well in many ways.
 The first major advantage I want to point out is Autofocus – it is very fast and accurate.
 I am reviewing over 2 thousand images from my past trip to Utah and I have not yet seen a single image with bad/incorrect focus.
 Granted I have been primarily shooting at apertures between f/5.6 and f/11 and many of the shots are focused at infinity, it is still pretty darn impressive.
 Took some images of the kiddos at largest apertures and close distances and all images came out tack sharp.
 Nothing like the problems I had with the Fuji X100 before.

 Another huge plus is the menu system that Nikon has incorporated into the V1/J1 firmware.
-It is simplistic, intuitive, elegant, slick and puts all current Nikon DSLR menu systems to shame.
+It is simple, intuitive, elegant, slick and puts all current Nikon DSLR menu systems to shame.
 It is really that different and that much more better!
 As you switch from one mode to another, the firmware presents different options, making it super easy to use the camera.
 Just put the battery in, set the date/time and timezone and you are ready to go.
 I specifically did not touch any of the mirrorless camera manuals.
 I wanted to see which camera is the easiest to use and whether I need to invest time in learning the cameras before I use them.
 So far, the Nikon V1/J1 cameras are the easiest ones to use and operate, followed by the Sony NEX-5n and lastly by the horrendous Olympus E-PL3.

 Boy, I have come to hate that Olympus micro four thirds camera.
 It does take good pictures, but it has a crappy layout, really bad (and I mean really really really bad) menu system that is very hard to understand and operate.
 Its menu system feels like it was written by the open-source community (no offense) and as if all they cared about was putting tons of useless or hard to understand crap to make everything look overly complex and confusing.
 The Sony NEX-5n, on the other hand, is very similar to Nikon in terms easy to use camera interface, although I must admit that it was confusing to find White Balance and ISO settings in the “brightness” sub-menu (seriously, why?).
 Once I got to know the basics, everything else seemed to be easy to find.